-A Students in grades 9-12 are not systematically obstructed from taking Mathematics 6-8.
-However, the Algebra I CDT will provide information about foundational skills aligned to the Algebra I diagnostic categories because it contains questions that assess Eligible Content based on Algebra skills from grade 3 through High School.
+A Students in grades 9-12 are systematically obstructed from taking Mathematics 6-8 and are required to take Algebra I. The Algebra I CDT will provide information about foundational skills aligned to the Algebra I diagnostic categories because it contains questions that assess Eligible Content based on Algebra skills from grade 3 through High School.
 Students will receive questions measuring a wide range of Eligible Content represented by various grade levels.
-If your students are struggling to answer questions correctly, the CAT will provide questions aligned to Eligible Content at a lower grade level.
+If your students are struggling to answer questions correctly, the CAT will provide questions aligned to Eligible

+Content at a lower grade level.